-A message similar to this may appear on the settings panel: "When selecting 1.6 compliance, make sure to have a compatible JRE installed and activated (currently 1.5)."
+You might also see a message similar to the following on the settings panel: "When selecting 1.6 compliance, make sure to have a compatible JRE installed and activated (currently 1.5)."

 A link to Configure this will appear.
-Selecting this link will open the Java-Installed JREs panel.
+Select this link to open the Java--Installed JREs panel.
 If not already selected, choose a JRE suitable for Java Version 1.6.x (for example JVM 1.6.0).
-An offer to rebuild the workspace may be given, which should be accepted.
-The rebuild should take very little time to complete.